spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Assuming you have selected the `Execute in current console`_ option, you have two methods to check that your code works on its own (*i.e.* it does not depend on undefined variables, unimported modules and commands etc).

-* Switch from `Execute in current console`_ to `Execute in a dedicated console`_, and run the code from the Editor.
+* Switch from `Execute in current console`_ to `Execute in a dedicated console`_, and run the code from the :guilabel:`Editor`.

-  Alternatively, if you want to stay with the current console, you can
+  Alternatively, if you want to stay with the current :guilabel:`Console`, you can

 * First `reset the namespace <reset-namespace-ref_>`_ with IPython's magic ``%reset`` command or the ``Remove all variables`` menu option, which will clear all objects, such as ``i`` in the example above from the current namespace.
-  Then, execute the code from the Editor.
+  Then, execute the code from the :guilabel:`Editor`.

 Recommendation